Xamla/xamla_egomo/egomo_node/README.md

     rosservice call /XamlaEgomo/SendCommand "pos_cmd" 0.05
     rosservice call /XamlaEgomo/SendCommand "out0" 0

+### Action EgomoGripperActivate ###

+This action can be used to activate/deactivate the gripper ([EgomoGripperActivate.action](https://github.com/Xamla/xamla_egomo/blob/master/egomo_msgs/action/EgomoGripperActivate.action)).
+It gives feedback about whether the gripper has been activated.

 ## Troubleshooting FAQ

  - Q1: I get the error "No device could be found!!!".